-1) The rated current value of the solid state relay can be selected according to the derating factor of different environments and different load types.
-The rated current of the SSR relay is equal to the continuous current value of the load divided by the derating factor.
+1) The rated current value of the Solid State Relay can be selected according to the derating factor of different environments and different load types.
+The rated current of the Solid State Relay is equal to the continuous current value of the load divided by the derating factor.

-In addition, when SSRs are run in applications that require more frequent operation, longer life, and more stable reliability performance, the derating factor needs to be further multiplied by 0.6 based on the data in the table.
-However, the load current should not be lower than the minimum output current of the solid state relay, otherwise the relay will not be switched on or the output state will be abnormal.
+In addition, when Solid State Relays operate in electrical devices with more strict requirements to operating frequency, lifetime and reliability, the derating factor needs to be further multiplied by 0.6 based on the data in the table.
+However, the load current should not be lower than the minimum output current of the Solid State Relay, otherwise the relay will not be switched on or the output state will be abnormal.

 §9.
 Attentions when using or installing Solid State Relays

-1) The actual application conditions of the product must fully comply with the requirements of the parameters and characteristic curves of solid-state relays.
+1) The actual application conditions of the electrical device must fully comply with the requirements of the parameters and characteristic curves of Solid State Relays.

-2) SSR should not be used in applications with a large number of low or high harmonic components (for example, multiple sets of loads at the output of the inverter need to be switched separately).
-If the solid state relay is used in inverter as an electronic switch, because of the higher harmonics, the solid state relays may not be able to switch reliably, and the RC circuit inside the SSR relays will be exploded due to overheating.
+2) Solid State Relay should not be used in electrical devices with a large number of low frequency or higher harmonic components (for example, multiple sets of loads at the output of the inverter need to be switched separately).
+If the Solid State Relay is used in inverter as an electronic switch, because of the higher harmonics, Solid State Relays may not be able to switch reliably, and the RC circuit inside Solid State Relays will be exploded due to overheating.

-3) The SSR relays should be kept away from strong electromagnetic interference sources and RF interference sources to ensure that the SSR can operate stably and safely, avoiding loss of control.
+3) Solid State Relays should be kept away from strong electromagnetic interference sources and RF interference sources to ensure that the Solid State Relay can operate stably and safely, avoiding loss of control.

-4) Except for the solid state relay with rated current of 1~5A which can be directly mounted on the printed circuit board, the other solid-state relays should be equipped with appropriate heat sinks.
-Thermal grease should be applied between the SSR base plate and the heat sink, and screwed tightly to make them close to each other for optimum heat dissipation.
-Or install a temperature control switch near the SSR relays backplane and the temperature control point is typically set between 75 °C and 80 °C.
+4) Except for the Solid State Relay with rated current of 1-5A which can be directly mounted on the printed circuit board, the other Solid State Relays should be equipped with appropriate heat sinks.
+Thermal grease should be applied between the Solid State Relay baseplate and the heat sink, and tightened screws so that they are in close contact with each other for optimal heat dissipation.
+Or install a temperature control switch near Solid State Relays baseplate and the temperature control point is typically set between 75 °C and 80 °C.

-5) When the input voltage of the input control signal is too high and exceeds the rated parameter of the SSR, the input resistor can be connected in series to the input circuit to reduce the excess value.
-Similarly, when the input current is too large, the shunt resistor can be connected in parallel to the input port.
+5) When the input voltage of the input control signal is too high and exceeds the rated parameter of the Solid State Relay, the input resistor can be connected in series to the input circuit to reduce the excess value.
+Similarly, when the input current is too large, the shunt resistor can be connected in parallel to the input terminal.

-6) The control signal and the load power supply need to be stable, and the fluctuation should not exceed 10%, otherwise the voltage regulation measures should be taken.
+6) The control signal and the load power supply should be stable, and their fluctuation should not exceed 10%, otherwise the voltage regulation measures should be taken.

-7) If using solid state relay to control the primary circuit of the transformer, the influence of the transient voltage of the secondary circuit on the primary circuit should be considered.
-In addition, since the current is asymmetrical in both directions, the transformer may also generate surge currents caused by saturation.
-In this case, the oscilloscope can be used to measure the inrush current and voltage that can be caused, so that the appropriate SSR and protection measures can be selected.
+7) If using Solid State Relay to control the primary circuit of the transformer, the influence of the transient voltage of the secondary circuit on the primary circuit should be considered.
+In addition, since the current is asymmetrical in both directions, the transformer may also generate surge currents due to saturation.
+In this case, the oscilloscope can be used to measure the potential inrush current and voltage, so that the appropriate Solid State Relay and protection measures can be selected.

-8) The output of the solid state relay is not completely isolated, when load power is applied to the output terminals, even if the solid-state relay does not operate, there will be some leakage current at the output terminals, which should be noted when using and designing the circuit.
-During maintenance, the service personnel must cut off the power supplies before checking the output circuit.
+8) The output terminal of the Solid State Relay is not completely isolated, when load power is applied to the output terminals, even if the Solid State Relay does not operate, there will be some leakage current at the output terminals, which should be noted when using and designing the circuit.
+During maintenance, the overhaul personnel must cut off the power supplies before checking the output circuit.

-9) When a solid state relay needs to be replaced due to a fault, the SSR relay with the same model or technical parameters is recommended, to match the original application circuit and ensure reliable operation of the system.
+9) When a Solid State Relay needs to be replaced due to a fault, the Solid State Relay with the same model or technical parameters is recommended, to match the original application circuit and ensure reliable operation of the system.

 §10.
 Attentions when testing Solid State Relays

-1) First the relationship between the output current and the shell temperature (ambient temperature) should be known before testing to avoid permanent damage to the SSR caused by overload, because the rated output current will drop when the case temperature rises or with no radiator.
+1) First the relationship between the output current and the shell temperature (ambient temperature) should be known before testing to avoid permanent damage to the Solid State Relay caused by overload, because the rated output current will drop when the case temperature rises or with no heat sink.

 2) When testing the turn-on and turn-off voltage of DC-SSR, the input voltage cannot remain in the state between on and off for too long, otherwise the power consumption of the output terminal rises sharply and burns out the output switching components.

-3) Do not arbitrarily speed up the action rate during the test (usually one period of the input signal should be more than 5 times the sum of the on/off times), otherwise the SSR relay will not work due to the large dynamic-switching-loss, or even the output switching components will be burnt out.
+3) Do not arbitrarily speed up the action rate during the test process (usually one period of the input signal should be more than 5 times the sum of the on/off time), otherwise the Solid State Relay will not work due to the large dynamic-switching-loss, or even the output switching components will be burnt out.

-4) The solid state relays cannot achieve complete isolation between the output terminals in the off state, and there will be a certain leakage current at the output terminal.
-When the dielectric withstand voltage and insulation resistance are tested at a higher voltage, it is prone to electric shock, so the insulation resistance or the withstand voltage must not be tested on the output terminals.
+4) Solid State Relays cannot achieve complete isolation between the output terminals in the off-state, and there will be a certain leakage current at the output terminal.
+It is prone to electric shock when the dielectric withstand voltage and insulation resistance of the Solid State Relay are tested at a high voltage, so they must not be tested on the output terminal of the Solid State Relay.